Last updated on March 12th, 2018

 Apple logo is one of those few logos that people recognize instantly and can tell the business it represents.
 The apple logo is also an excellent example of how making some changes helps in transforming a company image.

-Main Highlights about the Evolution of Apple Logo Design
+Main Highlights About The Evolution Of Apple Logo Design

 Steve Jobs, who was CEO of Apple Inc at the time of his death in 2011, designed first Apple logo along with professional designer Ronald Wane in 1976.
 Since Steve believed in thinking differently, he choose apple as name of his computer company to which one of his partners had objected saying that it was not a fruit selling store.
 But Steve continued with apple and even had it in the company logo design.

-1976 Apple Logo
+02. 1976 Apple Logo

 The first Apple logo design itself speaks a lot about what Steve thought about his company.
-The apple logo design showed that an apple was about to fall from the tree on Isaac Newtons head who is shown sitting underneath the tree.
+The apple logo design showed that an apple was about to fall from the tree on Isaac Newton’s head who is shown sitting underneath the tree.

 Janoff created an apple that was bitten on one side.
 But why did he create bitten apple?
 It was because he did not want apple to look like a cherry.
 Another reason for creation of the one-side-bitten apple was that it reflected Apple tagline Byte into an Apple.

 Besides having a bitten apple, the new Apple logo design incorporated rainbow strips.
 There were six strips of different colors in the logo.
 Steve Jobs want to humanize the computer company by using the color strips.
 But there was no logic behind the placement of the color strips.

 When Steve Jobs returned to Apple in 1997, he axed the multicolored logo.
 He gave the logo monochromatic look and did away with the colors.
 The overall shape of the logo, however, remained unchanged.

-1998 Apple Logo
+06. 1998 Apple Logo

 The company was finding it harder to stand in competition with Microsoft and wanted to cut the costs.
-Furthermore, placing of colorful logo on Bondi Blue iMac would have looked out of place and silly.
+Furthermore, placing the colorful logo on Bondi Blue iMac would have looked out of place and silly.
 Also, the colorful logo would not have looked good on new apple metal devices.

 The current Monochrome styled Apple logo design also helped the company in changing its image.
 In the era when the colorful logo was in use, the company was facing financial losses and was seen as a failing company.
 Steve used the Monochrome styled logo to transform the image into a company that manufactured cutting edge sleek products.

-Like many famous global logos, Apple logo design also kept its shape and size unchanged, which sends the message that the company is confident of its quality products.
+So, like many famous global logos, Apple logo design also kept its shape and size unchanged, which sends the message that the company is confident of its quality products.
 The only change it made in the logo was making the new Monochrome style logo colorless from earlier version of the colorful logo.